runtimeverification/verified-smart-contracts/gnosis/security audit.md

 8. In the end, Owner 1 receives into his account 10X the amount of tokens approved by the other owners.

+**Recommendation:**
+Increment `nonce` before calling `checkSignatures`.

 ### `ISignatureValidator` gas and refund abuse
 The account that initiated the transaction can consume large amounts of gas for free, unnoticed by other owners, and possibly receive a refund larger than the amount of gas consumed.
-This vulnerability is specific to GnosisSafe and is not present in Sigmaprime list.
+This vulnerability is specific to GnosisSafe; it is not listed in our reference list of known vulnerabilities.

 The attack is possible due to a combination of factors.
 First, GnosisSafe emits a refund at the end of transaction, for the amount of gas consumed.